w3f/polkadot-wiki/docs/kusama-ledger.md

 ### Using Ledger Live

-> NOTE: If you are reading this notice the Kusama application has not been approved for Ledger Live
-> yet.
-If you would like to proceed with the pre-release installation please follow the "Using the
-> Developer Release" instructions below.
-Otherwise hold tight, the application should be approved
-> soon.

 - Open the "Manager" tab in Ledger Live.
 - Connect and unlock your Ledger device.
 - If asked, allow the manager on your device by pressing the right button.